solo-io/workshops/gloo-edge/gloo-edge/README.md

 }
 ```

-As you can see, Gloo has added the x-solo-claim-email and x-solo-claime-email-verified headers using the information it has extracted from the JWT token.
+As you can see, Gloo Edge has added the x-solo-claim-email and x-solo-claime-email-verified headers using the information it has extracted from the JWT token.

 It will allow the application to know who the user is and if his email has been verified.

 ### RBAC using the claims of the JWT token

-Gloo can also be used to set RBAC rules based on the claims of the JWT token returned by the identity provider.
+Gloo Edge can also be used to set RBAC rules based on the claims of the JWT token returned by the identity provider.

 Let’s update the Virtual Service as follow: